franzbu/EnhancedSpaces.spoon/README.md

 ```
 <img src='https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/overview2.jpg' width=700 />

-Note: mSpace Control is in its early stages of development, so expect more to come.
+Note: mSpace Control is in its early stages of development, so please understand that this feature still has some rough edges.
+You can help smoothing them out by reporting any issues you encounter.
+Thank you.

 ### Applications To Be Left Alone by EnhancedSpaces